Aries, Cancer, Libra and Capricorn: Meet the cardinal signs — the bosses of the zodiac

 Mutable signs of the zodiac denote transition and are adaptable to situations.
 Affable and sociable, they like to mould themselves according to what is demanded of them in their professional or social circles.
 Sometimes, they can be perceived as flaky or shallow, but they are intelligent enough to tackle multiple projects at once and are inherently versatile.

-Aries, Cancer, Libra and Capricorn: All about the feisty go-getters of the zodiac
+Aries, Cancer, Libra and Capricorn: All about the cardinal signs of the zodiac

 Aries